threefoldtech/0-db/README.md

 doing some commands.
 This can be useful to avoid polling the server if you want to do periodic queries (like waiting for a `SET`).

-Wait takes one argument: a command name to wait for.
+Wait takes one or two arguments: a command name to wait for and an optional timeout.
 The event will only be triggered for clients on the same namespace as you (same `SELECT`), the special command '`*`' can be used to wait on any commands.

+The optional timeout argument is in milliseconds, by default, timeout is set to 5 seconds if no timeout is provided.
+Timeout range can be set from 100ms to 30 minutes.
+Timeout precision is not always exact and can be slightly different than expected, depending on server load.

 This is the only blocking function right now.
-In server side, your connection is set `pending` and you won't receive anything until someone executed the expected command.
+In server side, your connection is set `pending` and you won't receive anything until someone executed the expected command or timeout occures.

 When the command is triggered by someone else, you receive `+COMMAND_NAME` as response.
+If your reached the timeout, you receive `-Timeout` error.

 ## HISTORY
 This command allows you to go back in time, when your overwrite a key.